The EU's microchip dilemma: Too little or too late? | DW | 29.04.2021

-The EU is running low on semiconductors — advanced chips used in smartphones to medical devices — exposing its vulnerability to the vicissitudes of the China-US trade war.
-The bloc plans to change that, but can it?
+The EU is running low on semiconductors — advanced chips used in smartphones, medical devices and more — exposing its vulnerability to the vicissitudes of the China-US trade war.
+The bloc plans to change that.
+Can it?

 The European Union said in March it planned to more than double microchip manufacturing output in the 27-member bloc to 20% of the global market by 2030.
-The announcement came after a supply crunch disrupted production, in particular auto manufacturing in Germany, the key industry in Europe's most important economy.
+The announcement came after a supply crunch disrupted production earlier this year, in particular for German auto manufacturing, the key industry in Europe's most important economy.

-The EU's new strategy was announced by European Commission Vice President Margrethe Vestager and Internal Market Commissioner Thierry Breton who are expected to release more details soon after discussions with the world's leading chipmakers Intel, Taiwan Semiconductor Manufacturing (TSMC) and Samsung Electronics on April 30.
+The EU's new strategy was announced by Margrethe Vestager, the European Commission's executive vice president for the digital age, and Internal Market Commissioner Thierry Breton, who are expected to release more details soon after discussions with the world's leading chipmakers Intel, Taiwan Semiconductor Manufacturing (TSMC) and Samsung Electronics on April 30.

 The EU's plans are rumored to involve the creation of a new company or a partnership with TSMC or Samsung.
 Breton wants a leading chipmaker to site a major plant in the EU.
-Such a 'eurofab' could reportedly to be located in France or Germany's Dresden cluster, while Poland has also been mentioned as a potential location.
+Such a 'eurofab' — an EU-backed microchip manufacturing facility — could reportedly be located in France or Germany's Dresden cluster, while Poland has also been mentioned as a potential location.

 Meanwhile, German Economy Minister Peter Altmaier wrote to Taiwan's government earlier this year asking for help to ease weak chip supplies.
 This was aimed at meeting short-term demand, but is also part of longer-term structural recalibration.